News & Trending Travel News

 If you have a medical condition that restricts your diet or if you eat vegan or gluten-free, you can politely ask your flight attendant if they have snacks to accommodate your needs.

-Hopefully, your flight can offer at least one snack option without gluten or animal products.
-Just be aware that this might not be the case on a short domestic flight.
+Hopefully, your flight will offer at least one snack option without gluten or animal products.
+However, this might not be the case on a short domestic flight.

 Basic first aid supplies